-John M. Montias, expert of Vermeer's life and extended family, mused that the yellow-jacketed girl has the characteristic jaw formation of the Wrightsman portrait (see image left).
-Assuming the date generally assigned to the picture (1671–1672) is about right, it could represent Maria, Vermeer's eldest daughter, at the age of seventeen or eighteen.
+John Michael Montias, Vermeer's principal biographer, mused that the yellow-jacketed girl has the characteristic jaw formation of the Study of a Young Woman.
+Assuming the date generally assigned to the picture (c.
+1671–1672) is correct, the picture could represent Maria, Vermeer's eldest daughter, at the age of seventeen or eighteen.
 Elisabeth, born about 1657, is a less likely candidate since she was probably less than fifteen years old at the time the Kenwood picture was painted.

-In any case, it is difficult to imagine how the father of eleven children was able ignore their presence while he painted.
-Many critics have noticed the apparent discrepancy between Vermeer's perfectly-ordered interiors and what may have been the artist's daily life with a brood of children.
+In any case, it is difficult to imagine how the father of eleven children was able to ignore their presence while he painted.
+Many critics have noticed the apparent discrepancy between the artist's perfectly ordered interiors and what may have been his daily life with a brood of children.
 Where are the cradles, beds and chairs, listed in the inventory of movable goods taken after his death, strewn out over the house?
-Contrary to many Dutch genre painters such as Jan Steen, Nicolaes Maes and Gabriel Metsu whose pictures frequently exhibit children, Vermeer gave them only two minor but poetic parts to playin front of the Little Street and in the foreground shore of the View of Delft.
+Contrary to many Dutch genre painters such as Jan Steen, Nicolaes Maes and Gabriel Metsu whose pictures frequently exhibit children, Vermeer gave them only two minor, albeit poetic, parts to play in front of the Little Street and in the foreground shore of the View of Delft.

-The problem is not so difficult as it may seem.
+The oddity, however, is not so difficult to explain.
 Simply put, Vermeer's paintings were not intended as biographical statements.
 Even though they do represent contemporary settings and modes, they were not meant to reflect the conditions of his personal life.
 As Walter Liedtke wrote, "the artist depicted a patrician ideal.
-Poverty disease, the deaths of children and other loved-ones, and the large-scaled calamities that occasionally afflicted Delft left no trace on his human subjects who are concerned with beauty, the arts and sciences, spiritual life, and worldly pleasures in moderation."
+Poverty disease, the deaths of children and other loved ones, and the large-scaled calamities that occasionally afflicted Delft left no trace on his human subjects who are concerned with beauty, the arts and sciences, spiritual life, and worldly pleasures in moderation."

-The radiant joy of the Guitar Player is perplexing in the light of Vermeer's private life.
-In the years when this picture was painted, the artist faced grave financial difficulties brought on by an ever-growing family which was eventually exacerbated by an economic collapse (and virtual evaporation of the art market) of the Untied Provinces following the French invasion in 1672.
+The radiant joy of The Guitar Player is perplexing in the light of Vermeer's private life.
+In the years when this work was painted, the artist faced grave financial difficulties brought on by an ever-growing family which was eventually exacerbated by an economic collapse and virtual evaporation of the art market of the United Provinces brought on by the French invasion in 1672.

-Whether the unusual compositional formula and abbreviated technique of the Guitar Player was fruit of an artistic collaboration with a client or the artist's attempt to overcome his stinging personal hardships, it remains, nonetheless, the happiest of his works.
+Whether the unusual compositional formula and abbreviated technique of The Guitar Player was the fruit of a client's directives or the artist's attempt to overcome personal hardships, it remains, nonetheless, this happiest work.
 In any case, Vermeer and his wife Catharina Bolnes must have treasured this canvas since it remained in Catharina's possession after her husband's untimely death in 1675.
-Some time later, she was forced to hand it over as collateral for a formidable debt accumulated with the Delft baker Hendrick van Buyten.
+Sometime later, she was forced to hand it over as collateral for a formidable debt accumulated with the Delft baker Hendrick van Buyten.
 In 1675, Vermeer had suddenly died leaving his wife with eleven children, ten of whom were minors.

-For some unknown reason the light in this painting enters from the right instead of following the pictorial convention of light entering from the left.
+For some unknown motive, the light in this painting enters from the right-hand side of the picture rather that following the pictorial convention wherein light enters from the left.
 The origins of this pictorial formula may be linked with the fact that artists usually paint with the light source coming on their left so that the shadow cast by their working hand did not disturb the area on which they were painting.
 The fact that western spectators read from left to right also contributes to the success of the formula.

-Nonetheless, the composition is not without its compositional refineries.
-Vermeer skillfully aligned the gilt frame and its upright standing tree with center of the girl's body and the sound hole of the guitar forming a vertical axis that stabilizes the otherwise unusual composition (see diagram above).
+The composition is not without its compositional refineries.
+Vermeer skillfully aligned the gilt frame and its upright standing tree with the center of the girl's body and guitar's soundhole forming a vertical axis that stabilizes the otherwise unbalanced composition (see diagram above).

-Although art historian Gregor Weber has identified the gilt-framed landscape as A Wooded Landscape with a Gentleman and Dogs in the Foreground by Pieter Jansz van Asch, Bert Meijer has recently pointed out strong affinities with a wooded landscape by Herman van Swanevelt (see image left).
+Although art historian Gregor Weber has identified the gilt-framed landscape as A Wooded Landscape with a Gentleman and Dogs in the Foreground by Pieter Jansz van Asch, Bert Meijer has recently pointed out strong affinities with a wooded landscape by Herman van Swanevelt.